My First Time Trying Cold Water Therapy

-A decade ago we battled on the lacrosse field where he received two serious concussions. (the suspected villain in the story) Ten years later his go to remedy for silencing the pain?
-Cold plunges.
-Yep, cold cold water to practice cold water therapy.
-After thousands of dollars of treatment the only thing that provides daily relief is a long cold shower, or submersion in cold water.
+A decade ago we battled on the lacrosse field where he received two serious concussions (the suspected villain in the story.)
+Ten years later, guess what his go to remedy for silencing the pain is?
+Cold plunge.
+Yep, sitting in cold cold water to practice cold water therapy.
+After thousands of dollars of treatment, the only thing that provides daily relief is cold water therapy.

-5 years ago he invited me to try it, I wasn’t excited.
-It takes me quite some time to get into a pool thats 75 degrees, sub 60 degree water, yikes.
-The Challenge: 30 days cold showers or cold plunge.
+Five years ago, he invited me to try it, and believe me, I wasn’t excited.
+It takes me quite some time to get into a pool thats 75 degrees.
+Sub 60 degree water?
+Yikes.
+The challenge was: 30 days of cold showers or cold plunge.
 Cold water sucks, you can’t sugar coat that, it’s horrible, but cold water therapy works.

-Note if you want to try a cold shower, or any other form of cold water therapy, and you live somewhere warm, your cold shower isn’t that cold you big baby, get ice and fill your tub.
+Note if you want to try a cold shower, or any other form of cold water therapy, and you live somewhere warm, remember, your cold shower isn’t that cold you big baby.
+Get ice and fill your tub.
 If you're a rookie, stay in the cold plunge for 3 minutes.
 Also, if you have cardiac or other serious conditions please talk to a doctor first.

-Find a good friend to practice cold water therapy with you, and make a wager.
-Doing something with someone else, and making a significant financial wager has proven to increase success.
+Tip number one: find a good friend to practice cold water therapy with you, and make a wager.
+Doing something with someone else, and making a significant financial wager to keep you accountable has proven to increase success.
 So if you really want it, try it this way.
-Entertain yourself by searching the internet for strange wagers or ways to stay accountable you’ll find plenty of great stuff.
+Entertain yourself by searching the internet for strange wagers or ways to stay accountable.
+You’ll find plenty of great stuff.